 “Some individuals are naturally shy, but with Deb they flourish–they come out of their shell,” Yudelka said.
 “This program empowers people, brings them out of the shadow and makes them shine.
 They can’t always use words, but you see it in their faces and in their art–they light up, it’s magic.”

-The Laser Art Program can visit ADAPT thanks to funding from grants and from our donors.
-More funding would not only allow us to expand our program, but would also allow the artists to frame, display, and sell their paintings.
+The Laser Painting Program came to visit ADAPT thanks to funding from grants and from our donors.
+More funding would not only allow us to expand our program, but would also allow the artists to explore ways to display and possibly sell their paintings.

-“Funding buys lasers, paint, canvases,” Deborah said.
-“With more funding, we will be able to bring this to more individuals who would not get the opportunity to make professional photos that they can frame or sell.”
+“Funding buys adaptive equipment, paint, canvases, and framing materials” Deborah said.
+“With more funding, we will be able to bring this to more individuals who might not ordinarily get the opportunity to create such beautiful, abstract paintings that they could display or sell.”

 By donating to ADAPT Community Network, we can continue bringing accessible painting to the people we support.
 If you are interested in making a contribution of any amount, please visit bit.ly/ADAPTDonate.
 We thank you greatly for your support.